coreyp7/malloc/README.md

-I never got to implement malloc on my own in college, so this was me doing it myself.
+I never got to implement malloc on my own in college (even though they really should've had that in curriculum), so this was me doing it myself.

 Basic allocator that will resize memory blocks when necessary.
 - will split blocks into smaller blocks, so small amounts of memory don't take up big blocks